Larsugl/Prosjektoppgave/server-config/README.md

 --------------------------------

 Made by Datakomm gruppe 02.
-Inquiries about the website can be sent to mabron@stud.ntnu.no
+Inquiries about the website can be sent to larsug@stud.ntnu.no